StevenD24/Flight-Deal-Finder/README.md

 <img width="375" alt="image" src="https://user-images.githubusercontent.com/105379503/219995114-8de9fb4a-f19c-4111-8bdf-3adab36bee38.png">

-7) Wait for the application to pull the information from the API and see the results!
+7) Wait for the application to pull the information from the APIs and see the results!

 Example of the expected SMS text: